pierrotm777/oXs-RP2040-i2c/README.md

 \
 The logger will remove the stuff bytes, uncompress the data, combine the new data with previous one to create an "actual" set of data's, convert it in CSV format and finally store it on a SD card.

+## ------------------ Gyro ------------------
+When oXs get the Rc channels from a receiver (via Sbus, Ibus, ...) and when a MPU6050 is installed, oXs can apply gyro corrections on several servos.
+For more details, please read carrefully the file "gyro concepts.md" in the folder "doc".

+Important note: at this stage, this is still experimental.
+It has not been intensively tested.
+So used it at you own risk.

 ## ------------------ Led -------------------
 When a RP2040-Zero or RP2040-TINY is used, the firmware will handle a RGB led (internally connected to gpio16).